AKir2024/Gastro-Entdeckung-App/docs/team-eval/improvements.md

 {: .label }

 {: .no_toc }
-# How we would improve next time
+# How i would improve next time

 <details open markdown="block">
 {: .text-delta }